 Through HSA, parents are encouraged to be involved in academic and extracurricular activities.
 The HSA provides social and informational activities to further develop the school community.
-The annual membership fee is \$15 and it is included in the Materials Fees paid at the time of registration.

 HSA is organized into committees to run events throughout the year.
 Each committee is run by a Lead Parent Volunteer.
-The Lead Parent Volunteer is responsible for communicating with administration to confirm event details, share communication plan, book the space on campus, ensure all events are in accordance with the handbook and other logistical details of the event.
-Lead Parent Volunteer position is open to all STA parents and if families are interested, they can reach out to Mr. Koll.
+The Lead Parent Volunteer is responsible for communicating with administration to confirm event details, share communication plans, book the space on campus, ensure all events are in accordance with the handbook and other logistical details of the event.
+The Lead Parent Volunteer position is open to all STA parents and if families are interested, they can reach out to Mr. Koll.

 The HSA is NOT a governing body of the school, and they are NOT involved in any decisions regarding curriculum, school finances, and school personnel.
 They are only responsible for planning HSA events and coordinating these events with school administration.
-Any money raised from HSA events goes toward funding future HSA events.
+Any money raised from HSA events goes toward funding the event.
 Any left over funds are at the discretion of administration.